HabitatFramework/UserGuide/menus/menus.rst

 For example, the fields copied in the figure above would be pasted into 'Source 3' on the new record.

 ..
-Note:: It is not possible to copy data from one field in one record and paste it into a different field in another.
+Note:: It is not possible to copy data from one field in one record and paste it into a different field in another record.

 Bulk Update
 -----------